 - No handouts or supplies needed

 - Program requires devices with internet connection along with audio and video (optional) capability.
-Apple iPads are not compatible for these Missions.

 - Features small group and whole class activities

 To learn more about Classroom Adventures and availability, please email the Center at firstname.lastname@example.org.